TheBigFox01/Distributed-vs-nonDistributed-ML/README.md

 The non-distributed script can be executed on a machine without any virtual machine (VM).
 The script using Spark on a cluster requires setting up a cluster on GCP; in this case, the cluster was built using Dataproc and requires enabling the necessary APIs from the GCP console.
 The script using Spark on a single VM can be executed on a properly configured local VM.
 However, if the environment has very limited resources — as in this case — it is possible to create a VM on GCP, set it up via the SSH console, and then access Jupyter from the local machine through an SSH tunnel in order to execute the code.
+To run the Dask script, it is necessary to install the Dask library in the previously created virtual environment.